ethib137/jsonws-style-override/README.md

 P.S.
 Although this is for 7.2, I think you can downgrade it reasonably well to 7.0 or 7.1.
 Just fix your versions in the build.gradle file and give it a whirl.
 No promises of course, but it can't hurt to try.

+## Deploy

+` $ blade deploy `

+This will deploy it to `/bundles/osgi/modules`.

+If you want to deploy it to a bundle that lives somewhere else you can add a `gradle-local.properties` file with the following property pointing to you bundle location: `liferay.workspace.home.dir=`.